jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/Diss - Main Body.baked.md

 abstract: This project investigates changes in mechanical properties of kidney cells when exposed to TGF-$\beta 1$, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
 The aim of this project is to provide insight on the progression of diabetic nephropathy from a mechanical perspective based on changes in mechanical properties observed in single cells using atomic force microscopy.
 ---

-## Abstract

-This project investigates changes in mechanical properties of kidney cells when exposed to TGF-$\beta 1$, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
-The aim of this project is to develop a method to quantify the progression of diabetic nephropathy from a mechanical perspective based on changes in mechanical properties observed in single cells using atomic force microscopy.

 ## Introduction